ozzycubuk/OguzhanCubuk/README.md

 --Change after sending the demo video--
 I have made a change that effects the color of the objects created.
 As the objects get heavier the blue color of the object gets darker.
+I have asked about the calculation amounts to chatGPT in order to make them make sense.